 The circuits presented here are uniquely designed by me unless otherwise specified.
 I reserve the right to the information presented here.
 I am not knowingly violating any copyrights or patents, nor deliberately offending other people by presenting pictures, schematics, ideas and/or other material as my own.

-The information presented may not be used commercially, published, copied, transferred or distributed in any way, without written permission from the author.
-You are allowed to use the information presented here as the basis for your own private non-commercial construction projects.
+The information presented may not be used commercially, published, copied, transferred or distributed in any way, without a written permission from the author.
+You are allowed to use the information presented here as the basis for your own, private non-commercial construction projects.

 Some of the ideas have been before published in magazines, or on other person webpages (with permission).